gabehollombe-aws/step-functions-workshop/website/content/_index.md

 ### Try it out

-1. Run:
+Step 1.
+Run:

     ```bash
     sls invoke -f SubmitApplication --data='{ "name": "Spock", "address": "AnInvalidAddress" }'
     ```

-2. Go back to the step functions web console’s detail view for our state machine and look for a new execution at the top of the list.
+Step 2.
+Go back to the step functions web console’s detail view for our state machine and look for a new execution at the top of the list.
 It should have a timestamp close to right now and it will contain a name that starts with ‘ProcessAccountApplication’.
 If you click in to view the details of this execution, you should see it also take the Pending Review path, as we expect (because we submitted an invalid address), and you should also be able to see an `id` attribute on the application input passed in, and through, the state machine’s steps.

 Now that we know we're passing an application ID to the step function successfully, we're ready to have our Pending Review state notify our Account Applications service whenever it wants to flag an application and pause its workflow processing the application until a human makes a decision about it.